Tier 2 Sponsorship Licence

 You will still be able to issue certificates to workers you already employ who wish to extend, or who are switching from a Work Permit.

-You will be offered an "action plan" so you can get your A-rating back (£1476).
-If you choose to not go with an action plan, you will lose your licence.
+Home Office will present an “action plan” so you can get your A-rating back (£1476).
+However, if you choose to not go with an action plan, you will lose your licence.

-If you obtain 2 B-rating in 4 years, you will be at risk of losing your licence.
+Besides, if you obtain 2 B-ratings in 4 years, you will be at risk of losing your licence.